Always start your research from the library homepage, which is your gateway to a wealth of research resources. Here is a sampler of what you’ll find.

 - E-Books – Covenant’s growing e-book collection is accessible anywhere and includes some biblical commentaries in addition to academic titles from a variety of fields of study.

-- Covenant Library Catalog – Although you may not live close enough to the Covenant Seminary library to visit us in person, our catalog is a powerful research tool for finding high quality books that you can get via interlibrary loan at your local library.
+- Covenant Library Catalog – Although you may not live close enough to the Covenant Seminary library to visit us in person, our catalog is a powerful research tool for finding high quality books.
 Our collection is maintained by a staff of theological librarians and is designed to serve the diverse needs of students studying theology, Bible, counseling, and education.
-It is a treasure trove of valuable resources, so dig in.

-- WorldCat – Once you find it in our catalog (or if you want to broaden your search to a worldwide scale), search the world’s largest library catalog—WorldCat.
+- WorldCat – To broaden your search to a worldwide scale, search the world’s largest library catalog—WorldCat.
 Combining the catalogs of nearly every library in the United States and many libraries around the world into one database, WorldCat will track down the book that you’re looking for and find it in a library near you.

 Using the Covenant Seminary Library

-Whenever you’re in St. Louis, you’re welcome to use the Covenant Seminary library.
+In addition, whenever you’re in St. Louis, you’re welcome to check out books from the Library.
 Books check out for 4 weeks and can be renewed twice by phone or online for an additional 4 weeks each time.
 That’s up to 12 weeks total.
 When the books are due back you can simply pack them up carefully in a box and mail them back to us.

 Using a Local Seminary or College Library